th-ingolstadt/INF-M-warp802.11p/ReferenceDesigns/w3_802.11/python/wlan_exp/docs/source/wlan_exp_log.rst

 Event Log
 *********

-The :mod:`wlan_exp_log` package provides utilities to process log data from 802.11 Reference Design nodes.
+The :mod:`wlan_exp.log` package provides utilities to process log data from 802.11 Reference Design nodes.

 The documentation here describes the Python framework for processing log data.
-For more details on the reference design's logging system itself, please refer to the design's :ug:`user guide <wlan_exp/log>`.
+For more details on the reference design's logging system itself, please refer to the :ug:`user guide <wlan_exp/log>`.

 Contents: